Last Updated: September 2018

 6. Our Legal Obligation to Disclose Personal Information

-We will reveal an End User’s Personal Data without his/her prior permission only when we have reason to believe that the disclosure of this information is required to establish the identity of, to contact or to initiate legal proceedings against a person or persons who are suspected of infringing rights or property belonging to vMOX or to others who could be harmed by the user’s activities or of persons who could (deliberately or otherwise) transgress upon these rights and property.
-We are permitted to disclose personal information when we have good reason to believe that this is legally required.
+We will reveal an End User’s Personal Data without his/her prior permission only when we have reason to believe disclosure of this information is required to establish the identity of, to contact or to initiate legal proceedings against a person or persons who are suspected of infringing rights or property belonging to vMOX or to others who could be harmed by the user’s activities or of persons who could (deliberately or otherwise) transgress upon these rights and property.
+We are permitted to disclose Personal Data when we have good reason to believe that this is legally required.

 7. vMOX’s Data Protection Officer